i18next/i18next/README.md

 i18next is a very popular internationalization framework for browser or any other javascript environment (eg. node.js).

-The current v2 release is a big milestone in keeping continuity for your translation projects by keeping a stable, modern API started in 2011.
+The current v2 release is a big milestone in keeping continuity for your translation projects by keeping a stable, modern API.

 i18next provides: